-Your dermatologist should talk to you about and screen you for psoriatic arthritis at each and every checkup.
+Talk with your dermatologist about screening you for psoriatic arthritis at regular checkups.
 In most adults with psoriasis, skin symptoms occur years before psoriatic joint pain sets in.

-Psoriasis experts recommend watching for the following signs and symptoms of psoriatic arthritis.
-Tell your doctor right away if you develop more than one:
+Psoriasis experts recommend watching for the following symptoms of psoriatic arthritis.
+Tell your health care provider right away if you develop more than one:

 - Pain or swelling in one joint or more